SEA-PLM 2019 Results

 - Writing proficiency across countries

-- A vast proportion of students across all participating countries were unable to demonstrate the writing proficiencies expected of a Grade 5 student.
+- A large proportion of students across all participating countries were unable to demonstrate the writing proficiencies expected of a Grade 5 student.

 - On average, approximately 9% of students who sat SEA-PLM 2019 performed at Band 7 and Band 8 (or above), the highest 2 bands.